PANTHEONtech/StoneWork/examples/testing/110-mock-cnf-standalone/README.md

 $ agentctl config update --replace ./config/running-config.yaml
 ```

-Use command provided by `agentctl` and also study logs collected by docker for the CNF to verify
-that CNFs operates in the standalone mode without any issues.
+Use command provided by `agentctl` and also study logs collected by docker for the CNF to verify that the CNFs operates in the standalone mode, without any issues.

 Automated checks can be found in `test-cnf.sh`.

 Bring the deployment down with: